 Select a session

-If you don't find a session that you like, you can choose one of the open-themed sessions (multidisciplinary; all approaches welcome) but you must direct your proposal to a specific session.
+If you don't find a session that you like, or you're not sure where and how your paper will fit, choose one of the open-themed sessions (P49 or P50) but you must direct your proposal to a specific session.

 Submission process step-by-step:

-The brown box on the top-right corner lists a few things you can do now, or any time until the Call for Papers closes on 15 January: "update information" to edit the proposal; "update authors", or "withdraw."
-To submit a second abstract, just click on "New Submission".
+The brown box on the upper-right corner lists a few things you can do: ”update information" to edit the proposal; "update authors", “add file” (papers for precirculation only) or "withdraw."
+To submit a second abstract, just click on "New Submission”.

 Short abstract: 35 words maximum

 Abstract: 200 words maximum

 Three keywords maximum.
 If you list more than three, we will only use the three keywords at the top of your list.
 Keywords can be single-word terms or short phrases.
 Keep them short and simple.